Ice Cream Cake (EP): Background and release

 Following the end of "Be Natural" promotion in late October 2014, it was announced that Red Velvet would return with an extended play, marking their first proper release since the group's debut in last August.
 In February 2015, Red Velvet was spotted filming in a desert just outside of Palmdale, California with then SM Rookies-member Yeri, with the then-rumored song title to be "Blonde Girl", when they were actually filming the music video for "Ice Cream Cake".
 Yeri was then introduced by S.M.
 Entertainment as the fifth member of Red Velvet through two videos uploaded on the label's YouTube channel on March 11 and March 12, which contained audio previews of then-unknown album track "Somethin Kinda Crazy".
-On the same day, they revealed the title of the group's first album, Ice Cream Cake.
+On the same day, they revealed the title of the group's first EP, Ice Cream Cake.
 On March 14, the music video for "Automatic" was released days prior to the EP's release, with title track "Ice Cream Cake" followed suit on March 16.
 SM Entertainment confirmed that the group would be promoting both "Ice Cream Cake" and "Automatic".
-The mini-album was released in two versions, Ice Cream Cake and Automatic.
+The EP was released in two versions, Ice Cream Cake and Automatic.
 While there are no changes in the track list, the Automatic version has an alternative cover which features the original artwork in black and white, along with the design of the physical disc and the photo book inside is different from the other version.